Simpiwe Vetyeka

 Simpiwe Vetyeka (born 24 December 1980) is a South African professional boxer.
 He is a former WBA (Undisputed) and IBO featherweight champion, as well as a former IBO super bantamweight champion.

+Vetyeka's career came to an end after he broke both his legs in a car accident in 2018.

 Professional career

 Vetyeka vs. John

-Vetyeka won the WBA Super World featherweight title by defeating Chris John on December 6, 2013, when John retired on his stool after the sixth of twelve rounds.
+Vetyeka won the WBA Super World featherweight title by defeating Chris John on 6 December 2013, when John retired on his stool after the sixth of twelve rounds.
 Vetyeka's IBO featherweight title was also on the line.
 It was John's first professional loss and brought his ten-year WBA title reign to an end, sending him into retirement.

 Vetyeka vs. Donaire

-Vetyeka fought Filipino Nonito Donaire for the WBA (Super) featherweight title on May 31, 2014 at The Venetian Macao Hotel & Resort's Cotai Arena in Macau of the Special administrative regions in China.
+Vetyeka fought Filipino Nonito Donaire for the WBA (Super) featherweight title on 31 May 2014 at The Venetian Macao Hotel & Resort's Cotai Arena in Macau of the Special administrative regions in China.
 Vetyeka was dropped by Donaire in the fourth round after landing his signature left hook.
 The fight was stopped seconds after the bell for the fifth round rang due to a cut on Donaire's left eye from an accidental headbutt.
 Vetyeka lost the bout via unanimous technical decision.